getgrav/grav/SECURITY.md

 ## Reporting a Vulnerability

-Please contact security@getgrav.org with a detailed explaination of the security issue found and we will work with you to get it resolved as fast as possible.
+Please contact security@getgrav.org with a detailed explanation of the security issue found.
+If it appears to be a legitimate issues, please submit an **advisory via GitHub Security**: https://github.com/getgrav/grav/security/advisories

+>> NOTE: Please do not use 3rd party security issue reporting services, we like to keep everything in the GitHub ecosystem for easier manageability.

+## Bug Bounties

+We do greatly appreciate your efforts to improve Grav, but unfortunately because we are a small open source project, we **do not have the resources to offer bounties** for security issues found.